imsys/JSON-ADVPL/README.md

 JSON and Associative Arrays are very useful for interchanging data between different programs.

-This library is Free Software under GPLv3 or later.
-Make sure to understand the license before using it.
+This library is Free Software under LGPLv3 or later.

 It was tested on AdvPL and Harbour.